Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

 19

-It's that simple—connect the two pins of the button to the PA0 and GND pins on the Blue Pill header.
-No resistors, no capacitors, no other components needed.
+It's that simple—just plug the two wires of the button into the PA0 and GND pins on the Blue Pill header.
+No resistors, capacitors, or other components are needed.
 The STM32's internal 40kΩ pull-up resistor handles the default logic level for us.

 Current Calculation

-When the button is pressed, current flows from VDD (3.3V) through the internal pull-up resistor (approximately 40kΩ) to GND:
+When the button is pressed, current flows from VDD (3.3V) through the internal pull-up resistor (approx. 40kΩ) to GND:

 I = VDD / R_pullup = 3.3V / 40000Ω = 82.5μA82.5 microamps.
-This current is extremely small—each STM32 pin can handle up to 25mA, and 82.5μA is only 0.3% of that rated value.
-Furthermore, a button press typically lasts a very short time (on the order of hundreds of milliseconds), so its impact on power consumption is negligible.
-Even in battery-powered projects, this current is a complete non-issue.
+This current is very small—an STM32 pin can handle a maximum of 25mA, so 82.5μA is only 0.3% of the rated value.
+Plus, a button press is usually very short (on the order of hundreds of milliseconds), so the impact on power consumption is negligible.
+Even in battery-powered projects, this current is completely fine.

-In the previous article, we mentioned the reason for choosing PA0: EXTI0 has an independent interrupt vector.
-Here is another practical reason—PA0 is easy to find on the Blue Pill header.
-On the right-side header of the Blue Pill, PA0 is usually in one of the top positions, and the adjacent GND pin is very close by, making it easy to connect with a short Dupont wire.
+In the previous part, we mentioned the reason for choosing PA0: EXTI0 has a dedicated interrupt vector.
+Here is a practical reason—PA0 is easy to find on the Blue Pill headers.
+On the right-side header of the Blue Pill, PA0 is usually at the very top, and the adjacent GND pin is very close, so you can connect it with a short Dupont wire.

-If you only have a 4-pin tactile switch on hand, don't worry—the diagonally opposite pins on a 4-pin switch are internally connected (same contact), while adjacent pins form the switch.
-You just need to pick two diagonal pins and connect them to PA0 and GND respectively.
+If you only have a 4-pin tactile switch, don't worry—the opposite pins on a 4-pin switch are connected (the same contact), and adjacent pins are the switch.
+You just need to pick two diagonal pins to connect to PA0 and GND.

 STM32F103C8T6 内部